Audio-only content is clear with no or minimal background noise.

 You can help by ensuring that your audio is clear.
 If you have pre-recorded audio-only content, keep background noise to a minimum so that the speaking voices can be heard.

 How to Pass

-- Make sure your pre-recorded audio does not contain any background noise; or
+- Make sure your pre-recorded audio doesn’t contain any background noise; or

-- If there has to be some background noise, it is generally 20 decibels lower than the foreground noise.
+- If there has to be some background noise, it’s generally 20 decibels lower than the foreground noise.
 That’s about four times quieter.

 Background noise is acceptable if: